Home Buying Tips for First Time Buyers

 Being a tenant has far fewer obligations than being a homeowner.
-A homeowner must be able to make a significant down payment, cover closing costs, pay property taxes and budget for the maintenance of a home and property.
+A homeowner must be able to make a significant down payment, cover closing costs, pay property taxes provide adequate homeowners insurance and budget for the maintenance of a home and property.
 Homeowners are responsible to handle both routine maintenance and emergency repairs for the home once it is purchased.

 First time Linden home buyers may want to review how they plan to budget their income to meet these new requirements.
 It is important to understand the breakdown of various expenses in order not to be taken by surprise and to be able to meet all of the financial responsibilities involved with homeownership.
 Speak with an experienced agent to learn more about the true costs of buying a home in a specified area.